 3 – Distance from the School.
 Our Teach English host families are located further away from the school so you must factor this into your daily plan.
 Door to door, the journey time will vary but could be up to an hour.

-TAIWAN HOMESTAY PROGRAMS – PRICES (NTD)
+HOMESTAY IN TAIWAN – PRICES (NTD)

 Breakfast & Dinner

 +4,770 / wk